codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

   </tbody>
 </table>

-<sup id="note-1">1</sup>: Outside Collaborators and External Users aren't supported as Members of organizations on Codacy.
+<sup>1</sup>: Outside Collaborators and External Users aren't supported as Members of organizations on Codacy.
 However, you can [add them](managing-people.md#adding-people) so that Codacy analyzes their commits to private repositories.<br/>
-<sup id="note-2">2</sup>: Joining an organization may need an approval depending on your setting for [accepting new people](managing-people.md#joining).<br/>
+<sup>2</sup>: Joining an organization may need an approval depending on your setting for [accepting new people](managing-people.md#joining).<br/>
-<sup id="note-3">3</sup>: Codacy can't distinguish the Bitbucket roles Read and Write because of a limitation on the Bitbucket API.
+<sup>3</sup>: Codacy can't distinguish the Bitbucket roles Read and Write because of a limitation on the Bitbucket API.

 ## Permissions for GitLab